Kojji/QRCodeManager/replit.md

   - No backend user validation (as requested for MVP demo)
   - All QR codes stored under single demo user for simplicity
 - In-memory NoSQL-style storage
-- Complete CRUD operations for QR codes
+- Complete CRUD operations for QR codes and groups
+- **QR Code Groups** for organizing codes with URL variations
+  - Group QR codes that share a base URL
+  - Visualize path and parameter variations
+  - Track group-level analytics
 - Dynamic redirect system with analytics tracking
 - Beautiful, responsive UI with dark mode support
 - Professional dashboard with statistics and management tools